HuyyTran/OS-Assignment/README.md

 # OS-Assignment
 This is the combination of An's (mostly) + Minh's (mm-vm.c) codes.

-This version also have Synchronization Switch ( #define SYNCH )
+This version also has Synchronization Switch ( #define SYNCH )